shivero/webpack-4-react-bootstrap-starter-template/README.md

 # Webpack 4 starter boilerplate template with React, Bootstrap 4

-> Starter template for projects that use webpack 4 in pair with React, Bootstrap 4 and ES6 Javascript.
-This project contains configuration for development and production deploy using webpack 4 module bundler and tools which _might_ be helpful
+> Starter template for projects that use Webpack 4 in conjunction with React, Bootstrap 4 and ES6 JavaScript.
+This project contains configuration for development and production deployment using the Webpack 4 module bundler and tools that might be helpful.

 ## Getting started

-Make sure you install all dependencies first, run npm -i (shorthand for npm install).
+Make sure to install all dependencies first, run npm -i (shorthand for npm install).
 Compatible with
 ```
 Node 16.19.1